chaeplin/dashmnb/README.md

     - to get unspent tx of collateral
     - to relay mnb and txs

-###### Q : why do -rescan
+###### Q : why do -reindex
-    - -rescan means restaring dashd or Dash-QT with -rescan option
+    - -reindex means restaring dashd or Dash-QT with -reindex option
-    - after initial checking of masternode config, dashmnb will ask you to do rescan
+    - after initial checking of masternode config, dashmnb will ask you to do reindex
-    - add following to dash.con and run dashd with dashd -rescan
+    - add following to dash.con and run dashd with dashd -reindex

 ```
     addressindex=1